stlcoin/stlcoin/README.md

 If all Qt development libraries already installed same needed for bitcoin just click on binaries/stlcoin-qt  no need to compile/build

-If need to build Linux goto:
+If need to build client on Linux then goto: https://github.com/stlcoin/stl
-https://github.com/stlcoin/stl

 -STLcoin